ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

 In data logger applications, you may want to record changes of the channels.

-Therefore the API provides functions to start a *Stream*.
+Therefore, the API provides functions to start a *Stream*.
 At stream creation, you select the channels which you want to monitor for changes.

+The {{ page.product_name }} samples the channel values at a rate of 1.25kHz, so the timestamps are accurate to 800us.

 ```go
 // start stream, watch for changes on first two channels